Weakly Supervised Concept Map Generation through Task-Guided Graph Translation: Proposed Approach

-where softmax normalizes the real-valued vector $u^t$ (of length equal to the input graph size $n$) to be an attention vector of probability distribution over all nodes in the input graph, and $v,W_1,W_2$ are learnable parameters.
-Our GPT then selects the $i$-th node from the initial graph with maximum pointer attention $i=\argmax_i (p(q_t=Q_i))$, adding the node into the translated target graph and feed $q_t=Q_i$ into the RNN decoder at the next time step.
-To improve the semantic completeness of selected concept nodes, we also adapt the coverage loss in \cite{tu2016modeling}, by maintaining a coverage vector $c_t=\sum_{t'=0}^{t-1}p(q_{t'})$ that accumulates the generated attentions so far, while adding the following loss to enforce the model to pay more attention to nodes not covered yet:
+adds the selected node into the translated target graph and feeds $\bm{q_t}=\bm{Q_i}$ into the RNN decoder at the next time step.
+To improve the semantic completeness of selected concept nodes, we also adapt the coverage loss in \cite{tu2016modeling}, by maintaining a coverage vector $\bm{c_t}=\sum_{t'=0}^{t-1}\mathsf{p}(\bm{q_{t'}})$ that accumulates the generated attention so far, while adding the following loss to enforce the model to pay more attention to nodes not covered yet:

-To deeply couple the generation process of nodes and links so that the target graph (i.e., final concept map) is meaningful as a whole, we get inspired by the recent deep graph generation model of GraphRNN \cite{you2018graphrnn}.
-Specifically, in our GPT, at each time step, after a new node is generated, we immediately generate its associated adjacency vector regarding all links between it and all previously generated nodes, as denoted by smaller blue rectangles in Figure \ref{fig:graph_translator} and described in the following equation
+To deeply couple the generation process of nodes and links so that the target graph (\ie, final concept map) is meaningful, we get inspired by the recent deep graph generation model of GraphRNN \cite{you2018graphrnn}.
+Specifically, in our GPT, at each time step, after a new node is generated, we immediately generate its associated adjacency vector regarding all links between it and all previously generated nodes, as denoted by smaller blue rectangles in Fig. \ref{fig:graph_translator} and described in the following equation